Worksheet.Range property (Excel)

 numBlanks = 0 For Each c In Range("TestRange") If c.Value = "" Then numBlanks = numBlanks + 1 End If Next c MsgBox "There are " & numBlanks & " empty cells in this range"

-This example sets the font style in cells A1:C5 on Sheet1 to italic.
+This example sets the font style in cells A1:C5 on Sheet1 of the active workbook to italic.
 The example uses Syntax 2 of the Range property.

 Range("A1:A10").Select 'Selects cells A1 to A10.
 Range(Range("A1"), Range("A10")).Select 'Selects cells A1 to A10.
 Range("A1, A10").Select 'Selects cells A1 and A10.
 Union(Range("A1"), Range("A10")).Select 'Selects cells A1 and A10.
 Range("A1:A5 A5:A10").Select 'Selects cell A5.
 Intersect(Range("A1:A5"), Range("A5:A10")).Select 'Selects cell A5.